webmakaka/oracle-dba.ru/website/docs/database/02-installation/oracle_database_installation/02-distributed/01-dataguard/linux/6.7/oracle/12.1/03-brocker/02-switchover-listener-config.md

       Instance "+ASM", status READY, has 1 handler(s) for this service...
     Service "master" has 1 instance(s).
       Instance "orcl12", status READY, has 1 handler(s) for this service...
-    Service "master_DGB" has 1 instance(s).
-      Instance "orcl12", status READY, has 1 handler(s) for this service...
-    Service "master_DGMGRL" has 1 instance(s).
-      Instance "orcl12", status UNKNOWN, has 1 handler(s) for this service...
     Service "orcl12XDB" has 1 instance(s).
       Instance "orcl12", status READY, has 1 handler(s) for this service...
-    Service "slave_DGMGRL" has 1 instance(s).
-      Instance "orcl12", status UNKNOWN, has 1 handler(s) for this service...
     The command completed successfully